Tour One of the Most Beautiful Landmarks in the USA

 A natural wonder tucked into the Earth

 About 180 kilometers northeast of the Grand Canyon in northern Arizona, one of the United States of America’s greatest natural treasures is just underfoot.
 Antelope Canyon, one of the world’s most photogenic landmarks, is nestled more than 36 meters below ground level.

 Navigating the Canyons

-Each canyon is easily accessible from nearby Page, Arizona, located about 440 kilometers north of Phoenix near the Utah border.
-This small town serves as a base for adventurers seeking the beauty of the slot canyons, Horseshoe Bend and the infamous Wave of Vermilion Cliffs National Monument.
+Each canyon is easily accessible via tour companies based in nearby Page, Arizona, located about 440 kilometers north of Phoenix near the Utah border.
+This small town serves as a base for adventurers seeking the beauty of the slot canyons, Horseshoe Bend, Lake Powell and the infamous Wave of Vermilion Cliffs National Monument.
 Head east on route 98 to route 222 intersection.
 Lower Antelope Canyon is on the left and Upper Antelope Canyon is on the right.
 Page is also home to several tour companies.

 The striated rock of the Antelope Canyon glows in pastel hues.